Formats and Guidelines

 • For planned discussions, the chairs are encouraged to use discussion points to guide their conversation, they may display them on slides.
 They may choose to use the meeting slide template; however, it should only be used for this purpose and not to present personal research.

-• Chairs can arrange with presenters to have them present poster highlights at a discussion slot.
+• If time slots have opened up in an oral session due to withdrawn presentations, the session chairs may fill that slot by asking a poster presenter to give an oral talk instead of a poster, planning a discussion session, or organizing a poster highlights session.
 The chairs will have access to contact poster presenters in their sessions after the program is published.
-One of the chairs will need to compile 2-3 slides per poster into one power point presentation and upload it at the meeting so they can be accessed from the podium.
+If the chairs decide to plan a discussion, they should make sure they have prepared an outline and some discussion points.
+If they decide to organize a poster highlights session, then one of the chairs will need to compile 2-3 slides per poster into one power point presentation and upload it at the meeting so they can be accessed from the podium.
 The time slot could be referred to as poster highlights in the program if arranged in advance.
 It does not need to list the posters that will be highlighted.
 If a list of those is available well ahead of time, they might be listed in the print program or the online program.
 Regardless, the session will be linked in program to the poster session.
 Please keep us apprised of plans by emailing [email protected].

 August